The Witches (2020 film): Filming

-Principal photography began on May 8, 2019, with filming locations including Alabama, Georgia, and at Warner Bros.
-Studios, Leavesden in Hertfordshire, England and Virginia Water Lake in Surrey, England.
+Principal photography began on May 8, 2019, with filming locations including Alabama and Georgia in the US, and at Warner Bros.
+Studios, Leavesden in Hertfordshire, and Virginia Water Lake in Surrey, both in England.
 It was expected to wrap on June 25.
 On June 19, crew member Darren Langford was stabbed in the neck with a Stanley knife on the Warner Bros.
 Studios set in Leavesden.
 On March 18, 2021, crew member Johnny Walker was convicted of wounding with intent.

 Marketing

 The film collaborated with a Roblox game named Islands for a limited-time Halloween event.
 It features a boss battle with the Grand High Witch, the main antagonist of the film.

 Music

 In July 2019, Zemeckis's regular collaborator, Alan Silvestri, was revealed to be scoring the film.
 A soundtrack featuring Silvestri's score released by WaterTower Music on October 23, 2020.

 Release

 The Witches was scheduled to be released on October 16, 2020.
 On October 25, 2019, Warner Bros. moved up the release of the film by a week.
 However, on June 12, 2020, Warner Bros. announced that they pulled the film off the 2020 schedule due to the COVID-19 pandemic.

 The film was digitally released in the United States on October 22, 2020, via HBO Max.
 In November, Variety reported the film was the ninth-most watched straight-to-streaming title of 2020 up to that point.

-In some countries that have no access to HBO Max, the film was released in theaters a week later since its digital release.
+In some countries that have no access to HBO Max, the film was released in theaters a week later than its digital release.